kolotaev/vakt/README.md

 ### Milestones

-Most valuable features to be implemented in the importance order:
+Most valuable features to be implemented in the order of importance:

 - [ ] SQL Storage
 - [ ] Rules that reference Inquiry data for Rule-based policies